Swaroop070395/Credit-Card-Fraudulent/README.md

 # Credit-Card-Fraudulent
-To find the number of fraudulent and non-fraudulent cases and performed classification algorithms Performed Random Under-sampling technique to equally distribute the data for fraud and non-fraud cases.
+To find the number of fraudulent and non-fraudulent cases and performed classification algorithms.
+Performed Random Under-sampling technique to equally distribute the data for fraud and non-fraud cases.
 Built classification models such as Logistic Regression, DecisionTree, K-Nearest Neighbours.
 Created a ROC-AUC curve for all the three models to compare and find the best model.